DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 378: "We'll put some clothing on me. ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0) I need clothes!" -DeviCat (05-May-18)
 * 379: "Thank you for having such a warm welcoming stream!
 Literally feel like I'm sitting in a comfy outfit floating on a doughnut floaty in a cup of coffee ![devicatCUP](https://static-cdn.jtvnw.net/emoticons/v1/1291602/1.0) ." -caitlyncosplay (05-May-18)
 * 380: "By removing some of the clothing, I'm able to get practice drawing elbows and other joints" -DeviCat (07-May-18)
+* 381: "I am your nomming unicorn." -derppicklejar (07-May-18)
-* <missing quotes 381-382, please ask CCB for them>
+* <missing quote 382, ask CCB for it please>
 * 383: "Walking away for a minute is good, but coming back is equally important. ![devicatLURK](https://static-cdn.jtvnw.net/emoticons/v1/1291569/1.0) ." -stephenangelico (12-May-18)
 * 384: "If you want to slap my face, do it." -DeviCat (13-May-18)
 * <missing quote 385, ask CCB for it please>